raghavthapar/Github-Notes/notes.md

 - git add does not mean commiting the changes.
 This is just grouping the changes together so that they can be committed together.

+- _git add . is used to stage all the changes at once._

 ## Git Messages

 - Not necessarily a command but an important part of committing.